-Did you know that natural gas is odorless?
-I didn’t… I always find it having a penetrating sulfur scent.
-Well, it appears that this penetrating scent is added to the natural gas on purpose.
+Did you know that natural gas is odourless?
+I didn’t… I always find it having a penetrating scent.
+Well, it appears that this penetrating -sulphur- scent is added to the natural gas on purpose.
 Let’s see why this is.

-As natural gas is combustible and odorless by nature, the government requires some safety measures here.
-Many countries have established safety regulations how to handle natural gas and which gas needs odorisation.
-This is mostly done by the Health and Safety department (HSE) of the local government.
+As natural gas is combustible and odourless by nature, the government requires some safety measures here.
+Many countries have established similar but different safety regulations how to handle natural gas and bio methane grid-injections.
+In all cases gas will need to be odorised.
+This is mostly regulated by the Health and Safety department (HSE) of the local government.

 Odorisation of natural gas is done to act as a ‘warning agent’ in case of leakage.
 The idea is that people can smell the gas prematurely if it is present.
 Because, if there is too much gas present it can be explosive.

 As shown in the picture, the LEL (Lower Explosive Limit) and UEL (Upper Explosive Limit) are crucial here.
 If the concentration of the combustible substance present in the air is too low (< LEL), then no combustion will occur.
 It the mixture is too rich (> UEL), there is a huge amount of gas in the air and only partial combustion will occur.
 Gases become dangerous in between the LEL and UEL.
 Therefore, it is most important for people in the surroundings to smell the gas in time, before the concentration is too high and it exceeds the LEL.

 As a result, it is stated in the safety regulations that natural gas has to be detectable at a concentration level of 20% of the LEL and this is done by odorisation.
 Needless to say, that the odor used in the gas is not dangerous to people’s health.